hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

 We previously used the ClusterIP service type to access the Nginx service internally.
 Now, we'll switch to the LoadBalancer service type, which creates an actual load balancer in AWS.
 This allows us to expose the Nginx service to the external world and benefit from load balancing capabilities provided by the external load balancer. <br>

-New service manifest using the LoadBalancer type
+New service manifest using the LoadBalancer type:
 ``` css
 hector@hector-Laptop:~/Project22$ cat nginx-service.yaml
 apiVersion: v1